Contentrain/contentrain-docs/content/en/creating-new-project.md

 ### Creating a new collection

-To createing a a new collection, Click to **Create a new collection** button.
+To create a new collection, Click to **Create a new collection** button.

 ![create-collection](/images/create-collection.png)